 Salish Sea Connections Campaign

 The Salish Sea is a bioregion of interconnected waterways and shorelines that transcend political boundaries.
 The interconnected eco-system of the Salish Sea truly connects the success of one species in one area to the stewardship of habitat in a distant area.
 For example: Chinook Salmon spawn in the Cedar River watershed in the south Seattle area, and spend their time as salmon fry building strength in Lake Washington, where they feed, and take respite and safety in shaded shorelines.
 Those Chinook Salmon that grow into ocean-going salmon via the Ballard Locks, feed Southern Resident Orca Whales on their journey north to the San Juan and Gulf Islands.
 The Southern Resident Orca Whales have been on the threatened and endangered species list since 2005, and feed predominantly on Chinook Salmon.
-Healthy and some tall shoreline vegetation provided for the food of one species has an impact on the food chain of a linked ecosystem 90 miles away.
+Healthy, treed shoreline vegetation provided for the food of one species has an impact on the food chain of a linked ecosystem 90 miles away.
 We are just that interdependent on each others' care of our resources.